COLORADO AND EASTERN UTAH 12 DAYS

 ⚠️ During the summer, expect high temperatures and intense sunlight.
 It is imperative to bring plenty of water and sunscreen.

-Best time to visit is at sunset.
+The best time to visit is at sunset.

 Sunset provides warm, dramatic lighting.

-Bring flashlight or head lamp.
+Bring a flashlight or a headlamp.

 Other top attractions at Arches National Park.